Diseases & Conditions

 Sometimes, surgery may be required to ensure healing.
 Surgical procedures used to treat larger tissue injuries may include:

 - Skin grafting.
-In this procedure, a piece of skin (skin graft) is taken from the outside of your hand, your forearm, or another site and used to cover the injury.
+In this procedure, a piece of skin (skin graft) is taken from the outside of your hand, your forearm, or another area of your body and used to cover the injury.
 Both the wound and the donor site are closed with stitches during the procedure.

 - Reconstructive flap surgery.
 Because a skin graft does not have its own blood supply, it may not be sufficient for some larger tissue injuries.
-If this is the case, your doctor may take a full-thickness flap of skin from a healthy part of your injured hand and use it to cover your wound.
+If this is the case, your doctor may take a full-thickness flap of skin (the skin, plus the fat and blood vessels underneath) from a healthy part of your injured hand and use it to cover your wound.
 This procedure is discussed in greater detail in the section below.

 Exposed Bone Injury